Noturus exilis: Life history

-Mayden and Burr found that reproductive activity was concentrated from mid June through July at water temperatures of 23.5–29 °C in Southern Illinois.
+Mayden and Burr found that reproductive activity was concentrated from mid-June through July at water temperatures of 23.5–29 °C in Southern Illinois.
 Large lowland rivers, such as the Missouri River and Mississippi River, have high silt loads, covering the gravel and rocks that madtoms require for nesting and diurnal refugia.
 Spawning sites are usually cavities excavated under large rocks, usually in pool areas.
-Nests have been found to contain 27–74 eggs and are protected by the male until the yolk sac absorbed by the juveniles.
+Nests have been found to contain 27–74 eggs and are protected by the male until the yolk sac is absorbed by the juveniles.
 Hatching occurs within eight to nine days in 25 °C water.
 Individuals are one half the length of a one-year-old by three weeks.
 Summer is the season of greatest growth, particularly during the first two years of life, and in winter growth slows to a near standstill.
 Females are capable of spawning their first summer, especially in harsher northern conditions, as long as a critical size is attained (approximately 50 mm in southern Illinois).
 In contrast, males do not breed until two years of age.
 The ratio of ovary weight to adjusted body weight (GSI) increased in females in fall and spring, with greater rates of growth in mature adults.
 Slender madtom are usually 3 in or less in size with a maximum of about 4 in.
 Slender madtoms can live up to 5 years of age, but most have been collected between 1–3 years old.
 Adult slender madtoms are weak dispersers, with poor swimming abilities, a characteristic that may have contributed to the existence of two disjoint populations of the species.